Orléans: Prehistory and Roman Empire

 Cenabum was a Gaul stronghold, one of the principal towns of the tribe of the Carnutes where the Druids held their annual assembly.
-The Carnutes were massacred and the city was destroyed by Julius Caesar in 52 BC.
-In the late 3rd century AD, Roman Emperor Aurelian rebuilt the city and renamed it civitas Aurelianorum ("city of Aurelian") after himself.
+The Carnutes were massacred and the city was destroyed by Julius Caesar in 52 BCE.
+In the late 3rd century CE, the city was renamed civitas Aurelianorum ("city of Aurelians »), possibly in honor of one of the many Roman Emperors bearing the nomen gentilicum around that time.
 The name later evolved into Orléans.

 In 442 Flavius Aetius, the Roman commander in Gaul, requested Goar, head of the Iranian tribe of Alans in the region to come to Orleans and control the rebellious natives and the Visigoths.
 Accompanying the Vandals, the Alans crossed the Loire in 408.
 One of their groups, under Goar, joined the Roman forces of Flavius Aetius to fight Attila when he invaded Gaul in 451, taking part in the Battle of Châlons under their king Sangiban.
 Goar established his capital in Orléans.
 His successors later took possession of the estates in the region between Orléans and Paris.
 Installed in Orléans and along the Loire, they were unruly (killing the town's senators when they felt they had been paid too slowly or too little) and resented by the local inhabitants.
 Many inhabitants around the present city have names bearing witness to the Alan presence – Allaines.
 Also many places in the region bear names of Alan origin.